AdobeDocs/workfront.en/help/quicksilver/maestro/fields/formula-fields.md

 * Formula fields reference fields that belong to the same record type.
 You cannot reference fields from other record types when creating a formula field. <!--is this still accurate??-->
 * You cannot change the Field type of a Formula field after you saved it.
 * You can update the calculation of a formula field after you save it, and the results of the calculation update automatically for all the records of the same type.
-* You must add the fields you reference in formulas as they display in the Workfront planning interface.
+* You must add the fields you reference in formulas as they display in the Workfront Planning interface.
 * Using lookup fields from linked record types in a formula will be available at a later date.

 ## Supported formulas

-Adobe Workfront planning formula fields support all expressions from the Workfront calculated fields.
+Adobe Workfront Planning formula fields support all expressions from the Workfront calculated fields.
 For more information, see [Overview of calculated data expressions](/help/quicksilver/reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md).

-In addition, we support the following expressions for Workfront planning formula fields:
+In addition, we support the following expressions for Workfront Planning formula fields:

 <table style="table-layout:auto">
  <col>